How did we make this edition?

 - Building the edition files from the data stored in the spine.
 This involves constructing new XML files.
 Remember how we flattened the XML elements from the source editions to make it possible to compare the markup?
 Now we have to identify those flattened elements in the text strings, and “raise” them into whole elements again to form their original structures.

 - Calculating the extent of variance or edit distance, at each passage that experienced change.
 Edit distance is a recognizably problematic measure: We can literally calculate the number of characters that make one passage of text different from another, but some changes are obviously more meaningful than others.
 (For example, in this lightly variant passage, the only difference is punctuation: “away,” vs. “away”, so the edit distance is literally just 1 and the variation is not particularly significant.
 However, other variant passages might shift meaning by changing just one character: for example, the difference between “newt” and “next” is just one character, as well, though that one character totally changes the meaning of the word and should really be considered more significant a variant.
-In practice we do see many simple variants to do with small changes to syntax or punctuation more like the first example than the second, and we also see very heavily revised longer passages of variance which we really want to stand out.
+In practice we do see many simple variants indicating tiny changes to syntax or punctuation more like the first example than the second, and we also see very heavily revised longer passages of variance which we really want to stand out and make easy to find.
 The edit-distance calculation of each edition at a moment of variance is calculated between pairs, each to the others, and we store the maximum edit distance value for use in the edition files in the next step.

 - The spine is finally transformed again, after the edition files are prepared, to set links to each edition file at each locus of variation.
 After the postCollation pipeline process is complete, the edition data from the spine and edition files is ready to be delivered to the static web interface.

 - One last product of the postCollation data processing and the edit-distance calculations is our interactive heatmap for the Variorum that you see on the homepage!
-It is directly produced from the data stored in the spine files and expresses that data in scalable vector graphics (SVG), an image format made of XML code and optimal for visualizing data using shapes and intensities of color.
+This heatmap is directly produced from the data stored in the spine files and expresses that data in scalable vector graphics (SVG), an image format made of XML code and optimal for visualizing data using shapes and intensities of color.
 The SVG is interactive with links into the Variorum simply because it the spine was designed to store those links.
-This link data from the spine also makes it possible to link from one edition directly to each of the others as you are reading a passage in the Variorum Viewer.
+Exposing this heatmapdata from the “spine” also makes it possible to link from one edition directly to each of the others as you are reading a passage in the Variorum Viewer.

 The Static Web Interface for the Variorum

-The Frankenstein Variorum interface is an example of minimal computing that keeps its dependencies simple and relies on its data structure (the spine) to deliver options for viewing and navigating entirely in your web browser.
+The Frankenstein Variorum Viewer should respond quickly in your web browser, without needing to take time to pull new data from the web when you want to change your view of variant passages or navigate the editions.
+We designed the edition to be “lightweight” and “speedy” to explore following the principles of minimal computing that keeps its dependencies simple.
+The Variorum interface relies on its data structure (the “spine”) to deliver options for viewing and navigating entirely in your web browser.
 It relies on the React and Astro JavaScript web component libraries, designed for optimizing delivery of information rapidly in a static website—a website that does not need to make calls to another computer or database in the network but relies only on your local web browser to deliver the information you request as you explore and select options to view.
 As you interact with the Variorum Viewer, JavaScript delivers information drawn directly from the edition’s “spine” and makes it possible for you to rapidly navigate the site.
-For those seeking more information about these technologies, here is a good set of orientation materials curated by NYU Libraries on static websites an minimal computing.
-This portion of the project was originally designed in React by the Agile Project Development team back in 2018.
-From 2023-2024, Yuying Jin with guidance from Raffaele Viglianti migrated the technology to React and Astro libraries to work more closely with the TEI spine data and edition files.
+For those seeking more information about these technologies, here is a good set of orientation materials curated by New York University Libraries on static websites an minimal computing.
+The interface of the Frankenstein Variorum was originally designed in React by the Agile Project Development team back in 2018.
+From 2023-2024, Yuying Jin worked with guidance from Raffaele Viglianti on migrating the technology to React and Astro libraries to work more closely with the TEI spine data and edition files.

 Technologies used in the project